Accounting

 What is reconciliation in accounting?

-Most people think of bank reconciliation when they hear the word, but reconciliation in accounting goes well beyond cash.
-It applies to every account where an independent source of truth exists.
-Bank statements for cash.
-Sub-ledgers for accounts receivable, accounts payable, and payroll.
-Counterparty confirmations for intercompany balances.
-Revenue schedules for deferred revenue.
+Most people think of bank reconciliation when they hear the word, but reconciliation goes well beyond cash.
+It applies to every account where an independent source of truth exists: bank statements for cash, sub-ledgers for AR, AP, and payroll, counterparty confirmations for intercompany balances, revenue schedules for deferred revenue.
 If two systems track the same balance, they need to be reconciled.

-This matters because reconciliation is not just a verification step.
-It is a control activity, and a foundational one.
+Reconciliation is not just a verification step.
+It is a control activity.
 Under SOX Section 404, management must assess the effectiveness of internal controls over financial reporting.
 PCAOB AS 2201 goes further: a material weakness can exist even when the financial statements are not materially misstated.
 No single ASC standard mandates reconciliation by name, but you cannot reliably apply ASC 310, ASC 606, ASC 830, or any other reporting standard if the balances underneath have not been verified.
-Reconciliation is how you prove they have been.

 Types of reconciliation (and what makes each one different)

-The table below breaks down the seven most common types of reconciliation in accounting, what you are comparing, what typically goes wrong, and how often you should be doing it.
+The table below breaks down the seven most common types, what you are comparing, what typically goes wrong, and how often you should be doing it.

 Recon type | What you're comparing | Common discrepancies | Typical cadence |